 Eau Claire and the surrounding area is home to nearly 200,000 people.
-With a population of this size, serious car accidents are an unfortunate reality of life.
+With a population of this size, car accidents are an unfortunate reality of life.
 High-traffic highways and roadways such as Interstate 94, U.S. Route 53, Clairemont Avenue, and Hastings Way are common locations for accidents.

 Our attorneys will work to determine why this happened to you.